Azure/AI-PredictiveMaintenance/docs/cortana-analytics-playbook-predictive-maintenance.md

 ### Static features

 These are technical specifications of the equipment such as manufacture date, model number, location, etc. Static features usually become _categorical_ variables in the models.
-Examples for the circuit breaker use case included specifications on voltage, current, and power capacities, transformer types, power sources etc. For wheel failures, the type of tire wheels (alloy vs steel)are some examples of static features.
+Examples for the circuit breaker use case included specifications on voltage, current, and power capacities, transformer types, power sources etc. For wheel failures, the type of tire wheels (alloy vs steel)are some examples of static features

 Other feature engineering steps include handling **missing values** and **normalization** of attribute values - an exhaustive discussion is out of the scope of this playbook.